Invitation to Hell (1984 film)

 Invitation to Hell is a 1984 American made-for-television supernatural horror film directed by Wes Craven, and starring Robert Urich, Joanna Cassidy, and Susan Lucci.
-Its plot follows a family who are threatened to join a mysterious country club in their new Southern California community.
+Its plot follows a family who are pressured to join a mysterious country club in their new Southern California community.
 It was nominated for a Primetime Emmy for Art Direction in 1984.

 Plot

 Matt Winslow moves with his wife, Patricia, and children, Chrissy and Robert, to an upper-middle class suburban neighborhood in Southern California from the midwest.
-Matt, an engineer, has taken a new job at Micro-DigiTech, a technology corporation housed in a large, windowed skyscraper near town.
+Matt, an engineer, has taken a new job at Micro-DigiTech, a successful but secretive technology corporation housed in a large, windowed skyscraper near town.
 His new project entails a thermally-reinforced state-of-the-art space suit.
 Upon arriving, they are met by their friends, Mary and Tom Peterson, who also live in the community.

 The Winslows are soon met by Jessica Jones, a local insurance agent and director of the Steaming Springs Country Club.
 At work, Grace, the secretary, attempts to give Matt a binder of secret information, and is replaced by a new secretary mere days later.
 Matt receives increasing pressure from his boss and peers to join the Steaming Springs club, which Tom and his family have already joined.
 The overt pressure to become members perturbs Matt, while Patricia suggests that they join, as it may help ensure Matt's professional success.

 Patricia decides to join the club herself along with Chrissy and Robert; the three are admitted by Jessica in a ceremony in which they enter a mysterious mist-filled room, described by Jessica as "the spring."
 Matt receives a phone call from Grace's husband, Walt, a veterinarian, who informs Matt that Patricia brought the family's dog Albert to him, claiming it was violent and suffering from a brain tumor, and wanting it euthanized.
 After finding the dog had no medical problems, Walt kept the dog, lying to the insistent Patricia that he would euthanize it.

 When Matt confronts Patricia—now donning a glamorous outfit similar to that of Jessica—about her attempt to have Albert euthanized, she grows manic and pleads with Matt to spend more time with her and the children.
 Matt is notably disturbed by his family's change in behavior, including that of the children.
 Later, Matt learns from Walt that Grace died in a mysterious car accident.
 On Halloween, while a party is occurring at the country club, Matt manages to break into the "spring," and uses a thermometer to find that the room is inhumanly hot.
 A security guard subsequently attacks him, but Matt kills him by electrocution.